The.. @Future Everything

 The project was featured on the BBC website: “Code Masters of the future”

-“The…” was conceptualised and created by Kasia Molga and Brendan Oliver, produced by V2_ Institute for the Unstable Media and shown in ISMAR@SHIFT Festival in Basel, Switzerland.
+“The…” was conceptualised and created by Kasia Molga and Brendan Oliver, produced by V2_ Institute for the Unstable Media, The Netherlands and shown in ISMAR@SHIFT Festival in Basel, Switzerland.